Yhumi/aimeio-cardreader/readme.md

 ;Everything below this line is optional.

-;readerOptional=1           ;Make reader optional, so that you can still use the keyboard ;readerName="ACS ACR122 0"  ;Manually select which reader to use ;disableBuzzer=0            ;Disable the buzzer ;aimePath=""                ;Manually specify an aime.txt file ;felicaPath=""              ;Manually specify a felica.txt file ;debug=0                    ;Display function calls
+readerOptional=1            ;Make reader optional, so that you can still use the keyboard readerName=ACS ACR122 0     ;Manually select which reader to use disableBuzzer=1             ;Disable the buzzer ;aimePath=""                ;Manually specify an aime.txt file ;felicaPath=""              ;Manually specify a felica.txt file ;debug=0                    ;Display function calls